flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 Programming for the GBA shares some philosophies with the [Super Nintendo](super-nintendo) but also inherits the advancements of the early 2000s, such as standardised high-level languages, reliable compilers, debuggable RISC CPUs, non-proprietary workstations for development, comparatively better documentation and... access to the World Wide Web!

 That said, GBA programs are mostly written in **C**, with performance-critical sections in **assembly** (ARM and Thumb) to save cycles.
-The official SDK that Nintendo supplied to authorised game studios contained libraries and compilers.
+The official Software Development Kit (SDK) that Nintendo supplied to authorised game studios contained libraries and compilers.

 ### Accessing cartridge data